dhuang19/Chess-Sim/README.md

 # Chess-Sim
-Chess game build in Java and visualized with Java Swing.
+Chess game built in Java and visualized with Java Swing